yueyuesapphirehou/LFP_choice_probability/README.md

-# LFP choice probability source data and analysis-pipeline / figure-generation code
+# LFP choice probability source data and code

 This repository contains source data and custom code for the manuscript: